sebastianbreit/LLM_generative_agents/README.md

 We used the memory class to simulate a basic inventory function, where the memory contains only singular words of items that should be available for purchase.
 When evaluating whether or not the player should be able to purchase a specific item from the NPC, we evaluate the similarity score of the player's query against the items in memory and compare them against some arbitrary threshold.
 Depending on whether the similarity score is larger or smaller than that threshold, we use prefix injection to guide the language model's response to either approve or reject that request.
-The notebook **transaction_showcase** gives 2 positive and 2 negative examples of how such a guided interaction might look like.
+The notebook ``transaction_showcase.ipynb`` gives 2 positive and 2 negative examples of how such a guided interaction might look like.

 In order to determine a suitable threshold that is actually indicative of the similarity between player query and NPC memory, we simulated data using different query and memory designs and evaluated their impact on the similarity rating.
 We varied queries by changing the action verbs and the concrete items that were requested.
 We varied the memory content by changing the item descriptions (abstract item / concrete item) and action verbs.